jorgebucaran/fisher/man/man1/fisher.md

 fishtape --help
 ```

-* Install plugins from fishfile or bundle:
+* Install plugins from a fishfile or bundle:

 ```
 fisher --file=path/to/shared/fishfile | fisher install
 ```

-* Validate an url.
+* Validate a url.

 ```
 echo a/b | fisher -V